-4. DON’T join programs that ask you too little about yourself
+4. DON’T join sites that ask you too little about yourself

 5. DON’T get discouraged!!!

 There’s no one best way to earn by taking paid surveys, but you can find the best way that works for you.
-Try a mix of survey programs, get-paid-to sites, and mobile programs.
+Try a mix of survey sites, get-paid-to sites, and survey apps.
 Discover what works for you and what doesn’t.
 No one is going to get rich taking surveys, but you can certainly put a few extra bucks in your pocket if you stick with it for the long term.